 Participating in the Chinese dog-eat-dog society made me seriously consider the (unwritten) rules and faux pas of the west.
-Enfin, a classic example of a China culture shock.
+Enfin, a classic example of a culture shock in China.
 I know, I know, there is no such thing as “The Chinese”.
 That would be the same as saying “The Americans” or “The Brazilians”.
 I spent three months in China and have encountered a roller-coaster of emotions there, mostly to do with the locals’ complete lack of politeness and manners.
 The European, westernized, “I’m so sorry for brushing my jacket’s fabric against yours in the subway during rush hour” kind of politeness.

 After my trip I had so many questions: “why does this shirtless grandpa wear his pants up to his chest?” and “why do these five salesmen, who are sitting literally next to each other, all play a horribly distorted and far too loudly spoken single-sentence advertisement on their megaphones in a endless mind-crunching loop?”.
 Although I still don’t have all the answers, I kept a few notes on what annoyed me most.
 In this satirical article you can relive my frustrations.